UCF/CM-WP-Plugin-Template/CONTRIBUTING.md

 4. Create a new topic branch to contain your feature, change, or fix.

-    New branches **must** be branched off of the most recent existing `rc-*` branch (typically there will only be one open at a time), or off of `master` directly, if no `rc-*` branch exists.

-    **Never create _any_ new branch from the `develop` branch**--`develop` exists solely for project maintainers' usage and is considered a "dirty" branch. **Branches created from `develop` will not be merged into the project.**

    ```bash
    git checkout -b <topic-branch-name>
    ```

+    New branches **must** be branched off of the most recent existing `rc-*` branch (typically there will only be one open at a time), or off of `master` directly if no `rc-*` branch exists.

+    **Never create _any_ new branch from the `develop` branch**--`develop` exists solely for project maintainers' usage and is considered a "dirty" branch. **Branches created from `develop` will not be merged into the project.**

 5. Commit your changes in logical chunks.
-Please provide helpful, readable commit messages (avoid nondescriptive messages such as "bugfix" or "minor change").
+Please provide [helpful, readable commit messages](https://chris.beams.io/posts/git-commit/) (avoid nondescriptive messages such as "bugfix" or "minor change").

     If you're making changes to scss or js files, make sure you're minifying **and committing** those minified file changes.  scss and js file processing should be performed using gulp commands provided in the repo (see [gulpfile.js](https://github.com/UCF/{{My-Theme}}/blob/master/gulpfile.js))